konomu/lagrange-personal/_posts/2024-07-20-wa-ga-basics.md

 [^6]:However, the nuance of exclusion in this specific sentence is relatively weak, because we haven't talked about any other person who could be the lead actor in the context of this example (See [Types of Exclusion](/wa-ga-emphasis#exclusion-types)).

-One way of interpreting the specificational sentence ｢君が主役だ。｣ is to derive it from the sentence ｢主役は君だ。｣.
+One way of understanding the specificational sentence ｢君が主役だ。｣ is to derive it from the sentence ｢主役は君だ。｣.
 These two sentences have approximately the same meaning.
-To achieve this, all we have to do is to reverse the order of the topic and the comment, and then replace は with exclusive が.
-This process is known as **inversion**.
-If a sentence with は is inverted, it becomes a specificational sentence.
+To achieve this, all we have to do is reverse the order of the topic and the comment, then replace は with exclusive が.
+This process is called **inversion**.
+If a sentence with は is inverted, it is a specificational sentence.

 ![Diagram showing inversion of 主役は君だ。](assets/img/kimi.png)

 A typical topic sentence takes the structure of

-> `Topic` + `は` + `Comment`
+> `Topic` + `Topical は` + `Comment`

 whereas the inversion of this topic sentence, the specificational sentence, will take on the structure